Joan-Wanjiru-N/Twitter_ETL_S3/README.md

-## Pipeine Pulling Data from Twitter CSV
+## Pipeline Pulling Data from Twitter CSV
+- Using Airflow to handle tweets extracting everyday